kermit-klein/final_exam_viaplay_challenge_april_2020/README.md

 # Viaplay Challenge - Final Exam

 You are challenged with the task of replicating a UI.
 It is a desktop-only web application listing TV series from Viaplay.
+You need to fork this repository and clone it down to your local computer.
+Implement the challenge in your forked repository and then when you are done create a PR towards the upstream repository.

+Make sure to commit often!

 The presented UI looks like this: